Boeing B-17 Flying Fortress: RAF use

 The RAF entered World War II without a sufficient supply of modern heavy bombers, with the largest available long-range medium bombers in any numbers being the Vickers Wellington, which could carry 4500 lb of bombs.
-While the Short Stirling and Handley Page Halifax became its primary bombers by 1941, in early 1940, the RAF agreed with the U.S. Army Air Corps to acquire 20 B-17Cs, which were given the service name Fortress Mk.I.
-Their first operation, against Wilhelmshaven on 8 July 1941 was unsuccessful.
+While the Short Stirling and Handley Page Halifax became its primary bombers by 1941, in early 1940, the RAF agreed with the US Army Air Corps to acquire 20 B-17Cs, that were given the service name Fortress Mk.I.
+Their first operation, against Wilhelmshaven on 8 July 1941 was a failure.
 On 24 July three B-17s of 90 Squadron took part in a raid on the German capital ship Gneisenau and Prinz Eugen anchored in Brest from 30000 ft, to draw German fighters away from 18 Handley Page Hampdens attacking at lower altitudes, and in time for 79 Vickers Wellingtons to attack later with the German fighters refueling.
 The operation did not work as expected, with 90 Squadron's Fortresses being unopposed.

-By September, the RAF had lost eight B-17Cs in combat and had experienced numerous mechanical problems, and Bomber Command abandoned daylight bombing raids using the Fortress I because of the aircraft's poor performance.
-The experience showed both the RAF and USAAF that the B-17C was not ready for combat, and that improved defenses, larger bomb loads, and more accurate bombing methods were required.
-However, the USAAF continued using the B-17 as a day bomber, despite misgivings by the RAF that attempts at daylight bombing would be ineffective.
+By September, the RAF had lost eight B-17Cs in combat and had experienced numerous mechanical problems and Bomber Command abandoned daylight bombing raids using the Fortress I because of the aircraft's poor performance.
+The experience showed both RAF and USAAF that the B-17C was not ready for combat and that improved defensive armament, larger bomb loads, and more accurate bombing methods were required.
+The USAAF continued using the B-17 as a day bomber, despite misgivings by the RAF that attempts at daylight bombing would be ineffective.

 As use by Bomber Command had been curtailed, the RAF transferred its remaining Fortress Mk.I aircraft to Coastal Command for use as a long-range maritime patrol aircraft.
 These were augmented starting in July 1942 by 45 Fortress Mk.IIA (B-17E) followed by 19 Fortress Mk II (B-17F) and three Fortress Mk III (B-17G).
-A Fortress IIA from No. 206 Squadron RAF sank U-627 on 27 October 1942, the first of 11 U-boat kills credited to RAF Fortress bombers during the war.
+A Fortress IIA from 206 Squadron sank on 27 October 1942, the first of 11 U-boat kills credited to RAF Fortresses during the war.

-As sufficient Consolidated Liberators finally became available, Coastal Command withdrew the Fortress from the Azores, transferring the type to the meteorological reconnaissance role.
+As sufficient B-24 Liberators finally became available, Coastal Command withdrew the Fortress from the Azores, transferring the type for meteorological reconnaissance.
 Three squadrons undertook Met profiles from airfields in Iceland, Scotland, and England, gathering data for vital weather forecasting purposes.

-The RAF's No. 223 Squadron, as part of 100 Group, operated several Fortresses equipped with an electronic warfare system known as "Airborne Cigar" (ABC).
-This was operated by German-speaking radio operators to identify and jam German ground controllers' broadcasts to their nightfighters.
-They could also pose as ground controllers themselves to steer nightfighters away from the bomber streams.
+The RAF's 223 Squadron, as part of 100 Group, operated several Fortresses equipped with an electronic warfare system known as "Airborne Cigar" (ABC).
+This was operated by German-speaking radio operators to identify and jam German ground controllers' broadcasts to their night fighters.
+They could also pose as ground controllers to steer night fighters away from the bomber streams.